Sour Patch Kids: History

+Related products

 Video game

 World Gone Sour is a 2011 video game based on Sour Patch Kids.
 It was developed by Playbrains and published by Capcom.
 It was released on December 20, 2011, for PC, April 10, 2012, for PlayStation Network, and April 11, 2012, for Xbox Live Arcade (XBLA).
+It was delisted from platforms around 2015.

+Other food products

+In 2014, Sour Patch Kids gum became available.

+In 2018, Dreyer's produced Sour Patch Kids-flavored ice cream, and J&J Snack Foods launched Sour Patch Kids-flavored ice pops.

+Post released Sour Patch Kids cereal in 2018.
+The cereal is shaped like Sour Patch Kids candy and dusted with sour sugar, which dissolves in milk.

+On May 6, 2024, Sour Patch Kids Oreos released to store shelves, with colorful sour sugar inclusions in the cookie and creme.